doriobeidy7/postlight/project_ios/README.md

 In this project you will be able to get employee list, create new epmloyee, delete employee, update employee and search employee

 ```
-to delete or update employee swipe the tablview row
+to delete or update employee swipe the tablview row from right to left
 ```

 ```